Independent Contractor Misclassification Settlement

 Home Installation Workers

-Workers who installed products purchased from home improvement chain Lowe’s were awarded $6.5 million plus legal fees to settle a class action lawsuit brought by workers who said they were misclassified as independent contractors and denied overtime wages and other employee benefits.
+Lowe's agreed to pay $6.5 million plus legal fees to settle a class action lawsuit with workers who claimed they were misclassified as independent contractors and denied overtime wages and other employee benefits.
 The judge agreed with the installers that Lowe’s controlled all aspects of their work, including when and where they did jobs, how they dressed, and whether they could do extra work for the customers not specified by Lowe’s.
-The settlement applied to roughly 4,000 installers who did jobs for Lowe’s between June 2008 and the May 2014 settlement date.
+The settlement applied to roughly 4,000 product installers who did jobs for Lowe’s between June 2008 and the May 2014 settlement date.

 Cleaning and Janitorial Workers